Tracy Corkhill: Attempted rape, departure and return

 In 1991, Kerrigan became pregnant and continued to film until six-months into her pregnancy.
 She revealed that she agreed the date with producers, who she claimed were understanding.
 However, report by Clive Hadfield from the Sunday Mirror revealed that writers were forced to hastily rewrite Tracy's storylines.
-Kerrigan told Hadfield that she was unaware of writers intensions for Tracy but assumed it would not be dramatic.
+Kerrigan told Hadfield that she was unaware of writers intentions for Tracy but assumed it would not be dramatic.
 She added that the writers "have said nothing to me, so it cannot be that drastic.
 All I know is that Tracy will be back."
 Kerrigan took maternity leave from Brookside and Tracy was written out temporarily.
 In October 1991, a journalist from the Sandwell Evening Mail reported that Kerrigan was expected to return to Brookside the following year.
 Kerrigan also had a "disciplined pregnancy" because she wanted to look good for her character's return.
 Kerrigan did return and one of Tracy's new stories included a tryst with Peter Harrison (Robert Beck).
 Writers also gave closure to her romance story with Barry.
 When Fran Pearson (Julie Peasgood) announces her pregnancy, Barry is exposed as a "love rat".
 His love interests Tracy, Fran and Angela Lambert (Hilary Welles) all turn against him.

 In May 1992, it was announced that Producers decided to permanently write Tracy out of Brookside.
 A report in the Liverpool Echo revealed that producers decided Tracy could not be "developed any further."
 The news upset Kerrigan and the lack of any prominent departure storyline given by writers confused her.
 Kerrigan told Jacobson that "when Tracy was written out, I was honestly very shocked.
 I thought - "Oh, ok, what now?'
 I did, kind of build myself up to have my own exit story, which sadly never came.
-I really don’t know why?
+I really don't know why?
 It was a given that any long-term character would be given an exit story, but she wasn't, so I was a bit bereft for a while.
 It just ended."
 Her departure story was broadcast in November 1992.
 It featured Tracy agreeing to manage Brian Kennedy's (Jonathan Caplan) hair salon in Chester.
+Tracy was still running the salon in 1994.